KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 ![](new-marketing-strategy/sanctuary-screens.jpg)

 ## Self-Sustaining Publicity Engine
-We would aspire to create a self-sustaining publicity engine made up of church leaders, committee leaders and members, and congregation members (including youth) working together in synergy.
+We would aspire to create a self-sustaining publicity engine made up of church leaders, committee leaders and members, and congregation members (of all ages and backgrounds) working together in synergy.
 This would include:

 * A Worship Committee formed to oversee Worship Service design
 * A Youth Leadership Initiative to assist with publicity